Skip to content

 }

-We can apply this pattern all the time, but isn’t it a bit annoying to always start our state machine from initial state and have to go thorough all the state transitions until we reach the state we want to test?
-Well, one nice side effect of using state machines is that you can jump to a certain state right from the beginning.
-To be able to do that we need to pass the initial state as constructor parameter like this:
+We can apply this pattern all the time, but isn’t it a bit annoying to always start our state machine from the initial state and have to go through all the state transitions until we reach the state we want to test?
+Well, one nice side effect of using state machines is that you can jump to a certain state right from the beginning, by calling initializeWith { ... } before starting the state machine.

 Now let’s write a test that checks that pressing the retry button works: